Sarah-Elhefnawy/ShoppingSystem/README.md

 ## Video Tutorial Reference

-This project is a direct application from a YouTube video created by Piece of Cake channel titled: [C# Level-C][عربى][08 - C# Collections Exercise - Shopping System Project](https://www.youtube.com/watch?v=ddecrbCz74A).
+This project is a direct application from a YouTube video created by Piece of Cake Dev channel titled: [C# Level-C][عربى][08 - C# Collections Exercise - Shopping System Project](https://www.youtube.com/watch?v=ddecrbCz74A).
 The project focuses on collections, lists, stack, dictionary, and data structures, with object-oriented programming principles not fully implemented.

 ## How to Use